Chapter 7:

 “There you are, no reason to cry.
 Why don’t you tell me what happened?”

-It took me a moment to break from my stupor, but eventually I realized this kind soul was joined by two others.
-A bashful turtle boy—a tortan—and a disgruntled-looking faerie girl.
+It took me a moment to break from my stupor, but eventually I realized who this kind soul was.
+She was Maren Highland, and beside her were two others.
+A bashful turtle boy—a tortan—by the name of Giovanni Galilei and a disgruntled-looking faerie girl by the name of Lemon Poppy Seed.

 “I—uhh, I’m fine, miss.
 Thank you!”
-I yelled at her awkwardly.
+I yelled at her awkwardly as I jumped to my feet.

-Jumping to my feet, I looked towards campus and its hundreds of Beaux-Arts buildings.
+Looking towards campus and its hundreds of lavish, well-sculptured stone buildings, I plotted my escape.
 Trusting in my legs to take me where I needed to go, there was a brief skip before I darted towards school and away from a potentially story-breaking moment.

 Junime Zalabim